nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

   - `DB_SCHEMA`: The name of the database schema to use (default is `harmony_ap`).
   - `DB_USER` and `DB_PASSWORD`: The credentials for the database user.
 Default user is `harmony_ap` if not set; the password has no default and must be provided.
 - **Administrator Account:** The admin user to access the admin UI.
 You can set `ADMIN_USER` and `ADMIN_PASSWORD` as environment variables to specify the initial admin UI user explicitly (otherwise `harmony` will be used as the username and a random password will be generated).
 On first startup the initial user will be created.
 After that, changing the admin credentials should be done via the application rather than via this env var.
 If the admin credentials are changed, it's recommended to also update the environment variables to match, as some operations rely on them.
 - **Deployment Mode (Clustered or Not):** The environment variable `DEPLOYMENT_CLUSTERED` is a flag (true/false) that controls whether Access Point runs in clustered mode, which is false by default.
 Set it to true for multi-node clusters.
-In clustered mode, certain internal settings are adjusted (for example, Access Point will enable cache replication, avoids duplicate scheduled jobs, etc. more on that in the cluster section), and generally assumes other nodes are present.
+In clustered mode, certain internal settings are adjusted (for example, Access Point will enable cache replication, avoids duplicate scheduled jobs, etc. more on that in the [Clustering](#5-clustering-and-high-availability) section), and generally assumes other nodes are present.
 - **Load Balancer handling TLS termination:** `LB_TLS_TERMINATION` is a boolean flag (true/false) to indicate the service is behind an external load balancer or reverse proxy that handles TLS termination.
 When this is true, the container will configure Tomcat to listen on HTTP (port 8080) rather than HTTPS, expecting that the external proxy provides the HTTPS.
 Essentially, it disables the internal TLS connector.
 - **ActiveMQ Broker Configuration:** If using an external JMS broker or customizing the embedded one:
   - `ACTIVEMQ_BROKER_HOST`: Hostname(s) for the broker.
 By default, the AP uses an embedded broker (so this is typically not needed as it's set to 'localhost' by default).
 If you want the AP to connect to an external broker, set this to the broker host or a comma-separated list for a cluster (the container will construct a failover URL).